Incentive Marketplace

 Only Incentive Token Managers of a Reward Vault can offer Incentives.
 One wallet address is responsible for offering an Incentive Token.
 The same wallet address can be set as a Token Manager for multiple Incentive Tokens.

-A Governance proposal will specify a Token Managers when proposing an Incentive Token.
+A Governance proposal will specify Token Managers when proposing an Incentive Token.
 Changing a Token or Token Manager requires passing a governance proposal.

 Offering Incentives

-Reward Vault Incentive Token | Existing Incentive Amount | Existing Incentive Rate Per $BGT |
+Incentive Amount | Incentive Rate | Incentivized $BGT |

 ---|---|---|

-New Incentive Rate | 30/$BGT |
+New Incentive Amount | New Incentive Rate | New Incentivized $BGT |

 ---|---|---|